Ericsson/ecchronos/docs/ARCHITECTURE.md

 The repair scheduling begins by providing a [RepairConfiguration](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/repair/RepairConfiguration.java) to the [RepairScheduler](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/repair/RepairSchedulerImpl.java).
 The repair scheduler then creates a [TableRepairJob](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/repair/TableRepairJob.java) and schedules it using the [ScheduleManager](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/scheduling/ScheduleManagerImpl.java).

-When the table was last repaired is kept in an instance of [RepairState](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/repair/state/RepairStateImpl.java).
+Each table keeps a representation of the repair history in the [RepairState](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/repair/state/RepairStateImpl.java).
 This information is used to determine when the table is eligable for the next repair and when to send alarms if necessary.

 When a table is able to run repair the RepairState calculates the next tokens to repair and collects it in an ordered list of [ReplicaRepairGroups](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/repair/state/ReplicaRepairGroup.java).
 The calculation is performed by the [VnodeRepairGroupFactory](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/repair/state/VnodeRepairGroupFactory.java) by default.

-The TableRepairJob then generates [RepairGroups](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/repair/RepairGroup.java) which are snapshots of how the state was when it was calculated.
+The TableRepairJob then generates [RepairGroups](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/repair/RepairGroup.java) which are snapshots from how the state was when it was calculated.
-When the RepairGroup is executed it will create one [RepairTask](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/repair/RepairTask.java) and execute it per token range to repair.
+When the RepairGroup is executed it will generate one [RepairTask](../core/src/main/java/com/ericsson/bss/cassandra/ecchronos/core/repair/RepairTask.java) per token range to repair.
+The RepairTask is the class that will perform the repair.